TronBetAssist/TronBetAssist.github.io/index.md

 ## Installation (Autodice)
 1.<a href="tronbetassist-autodice.exe">Download autodice.exe</a>

-2. Run the exe
+2.Run the exe

-3. It will create a screenshots folder, keep this folder with the exe (otherwise the application will not function properly)
+3.It will create a screenshots folder, keep this folder with the exe (otherwise the application will not function properly)

 *Any issues with the app, please go [here](https://github.com/TronBetAssist/TronBetAssist.github.io/issues) and click "New Issue"